-- take out a policy in the knowledge that either their chance of claiming is high or higher than average; - terminate a policy in the knowledge that their chance of claiming is low or lower than average; or - choose and exercise a policy option which increases the policyholder's expected benefit.
+- terminate a policy with the knowledge that their chance of claiming is low or lower than average; or - choose and exercise a policy option which increases the policyholder's expected benefit.

-This might lead to a portfolio composition which differs from the one assumed during pricing and might imply lower than expected profits for both the direct insurer and the reinsurer.
+This might lead to a portfolio composition which differs from the one assumed during pricing and might imply lower than expected profits for both the primary insurer and the reinsurer.